from £477 pp

 In a lot of other regions around the world, culture is something you choose to participate in, something you go for.
 In Tuscany however, it’s something you live, breath and feel even as you’re simply strolling through its winding lanes and narrow alleyways.

 Tuscany is the true birthplace of the renaissance, where some of the greatest artists in human history, Leonardo Da Vinci and Michaelangelo, to name a couple, at some point or another, liked to call casa (or as we’d say, home).

 And this fact is reflected in the graceful, dignified poise that the entire region holds itself in.
 Every town and city is dripping with cultural riches, just waiting to be discovered.

-So whether it’s exploring the dramatic landscapes of the Chianti countryside, staring in awe at the enchanting art and architecture of Florence, feasting on traditional Tuscan cuisine in Pisa, or roaming the lesser-known marble quarries of Lucca, the only issue you’ll have is deciding which part of this idyllic region to start in.
+So whether it’s staring in awe at the enchanting art and architecture of Florence, feasting on traditional Tuscan cuisine in Pisa, or roaming the lesser-known marble quarries of Lucca, the only issue you’ll have is deciding which part of this idyllic region to start in.

 The best months to travel are generally from April until June and from September to October.
 These months offer the best weather possible for sightseeing, wandering and exploring, during the summer months the heat can get a little overwhelming.

 If you want to save money, visit Tuscany in August.
 Italy’s vacation time is in August, so a lot of the locals are elsewhere on holiday, meaning August is considered off-season in Italy.
 The positives are that you won’t have to worry about the crowds, but due to the low number of visitors, you might find some shops, restaurants or attractions closing early.